 A copy of the game, counters and dice could be made available for children to choose as an activity during appropriate times of the school day.

-How many more tens until you get to "100"?
+How many more tens are there until you get to '9 tens'?
+What happens then?